 They also send a ratcheting 3/4″ wrench which is used for various things during the install.

-There are a couple things that I did not have when doing the install, which may save you a trip to Home Depot if you have it before hand.
+There are a couple things that I did not have when doing the install.
+Which may save you a trip to Home Depot if you have it before hand.
 There are several different torque specifications called out in the install guide, a couple with some pretty heavy duty settings.
 I didn’t have a torque wrench, so I picked up a big one at Harbor Freight for about $70.
-I also needed a 1-1/8″ socket to tighten the yoke bolts.
+Another thing I needed was a 1-1/8″ socket to tighten the yoke bolts.
 I didn’t have that size, so had to run to pick it up.

 Some larger washers will be useful to have.
 I needed them because there is a u-bolt that goes right over where the propane tank tray sits.
 The washers can be used a spacer when putting the tray back in.